ericmann/WP-Publication-Archive/readme.txt

 * Original release of WP Publications Archive by Luis Lino

 == Upgrade Notice ==

+= 2.5 =
+Major changes have been made to the way publications are linked and downloaded.
+If you had previously changed any code for `openfile.php` or the linking/downloading mechanism, be prepared to manually update your Publications should any of them break.

 = 2.3.1 =
 URGENT SECURITY UPDATE!!!